althonos/pyhmmer/README.md

   loaded in memory, for instance because you obtained them from another Python library (such as [Pyrodigal](https://github.com/althonos/pyrodigal)).
-- **no output formatting**: HMMER3 is notorious for its numerous output files and its fixed-width tabular output, which are hard
+- **no output formatting**: HMMER3 is notorious for its numerous output files and its fixed-width tabular output, which is hard to parse (even Biopython is struggling on sequences with a description).
 - **no performance penalty**: Using `pyhmmer` to launch `hmmsearch` on sequences and HMMs in disk storage is not slower than directly using the `hmmsearch` binary.